johnclary/atd-vz-data/atd-vzd/data_model_readme.md

 );
 ```

 Say we want to block conflicts on `road_type_id`.
 We add a conflict check to the CRIS update trigger.
-The `if` condition for this will get rather as we add additional fields.
+The `if` condition for this will get rather long as we add additional fields.

 ```sql
 if OLD.road_type_id != NEW.road_type_id and NEW.road_type_id != vz_record.road_type_id then